-The Board of Directors has ultimate responsibility for ensuring the Firm has appropriate structures, processes, policies and procedures in place in respect of Risk Management.
-The Board has delegated more detailed oversight of risk to the Audit and Risk Committee, to the Head of Compliance & Risk and to the rest of the Senior Management team.
+The Board of Directors has the ultimate responsibility for ensuring the Firm has appropriate structures, processes, policies and procedures in place, in respect of Risk Management.
+The Board has delegated more detailed oversight of risk to the Risk Committee, the Head of Compliance & Risk and to the rest of the Senior Management team.

-BCWM employs the three lines of defence model whereby business units are responsible for identifying risks in their areas and complying with the controls and procedures in their business area, the Head of Compliance & Risk carries out monitoring and provides advice, and Internal Audit provides independent assurance according to a risk-based audit plan.
+BCWM employs the three lines of defence model, whereby business units are responsible for identifying risks in their business areas and complying with the controls and procedures in their business area.
+The Head of Compliance & Risk carries out monitoring, regulatory reporting, staff training and provides advice.
+Internal Audit provides independent assurance in accordance with an agreed risk-based audit plan.